sandeep194920/react-cwe-assignment-backend/README.md

 1. Use `node 18` version.
 2. Run `npm install`.
+3. Create a `.env` file in your local and `mongo_uri={URI OF THE DB}`.
+I can share the URI of the DB with you on email.
-3. Navigate to [http://localhost:8000/contributions/](http://localhost:8000/contributions/) to make a GET call, and you should see the list of contributions in your browser.
+4. Navigate to [http://localhost:8000/contributions/](http://localhost:8000/contributions/) to make a GET call, and you should see the list of contributions in your browser.

 ##### Run on POSTMAN